Choose your language

 Large Enterprise

 Much like the healthcare example - cost allocation by department is essential when considering the overall profitability of a business.
-The trend in printing management at a corporate is to champion those departments or users that are printing efficiently and even sustainably (by only printing the absolutely necessary documents).
+The trend in printing management at a corporate business is to champion those departments or users that are printing efficiently and even sustainably (by only printing the absolutely necessary documents).

 Large Enterprise